Bright pops of colour, beachy vibes and clever use of a small budget give this kid’s bedroom all the bang for less bucks.

-// What is the theme of your space?
+What is the theme of this kid’s bedroom?

 For Bowie’s room I really wanted to inject a bit of colour and fun.
 With a tiny budget, I thought the most cost effective way would be to paint a feature wall instead of wallpapering.
 The two-tone feature wall really adds the wow factor.